- Lions lounging in Gujarat

 Travel into the forests of Madhya Pradesh that inspired Rudyard Kipling’s ‘The Jungle Book’ in hope of spotting a real-life version of Sher Khan on your first two safaris by 4x4.
 Along with the Bengal tiger, other elusive predators that roam free in Pench National Park include leopards and wolves.
 It’s also a birdwatchers’ paradise with around 285 resident and migratory species, including endangered white-rumped and king vultures.
 B, L, D

-Day 6 Kanha
+Day 6 Pench to Kanha

 Return to the heart of Pench National Park for your third 4x4 safari before travelling to Kanha for three-nights at the locally rated 4-star Tuli Tiger Resort (4Q).
 B, L, D